Why Us?

 A diagnostic approach to learning.

 Our prescriptive approach utilizes diagnostic screenings and checkpoint assessments to pinpoint problem areas and ensure ongoing progress monitoring.
-Expert tutors formulate a tailored learning plan to support weaknesses and rebuild the foundation from the ground up.
+Expert tutors formulate a tailored learning plan to support weaknesses and/or rebuild foundation gaps from the ground up.

 Study skills and other essential tools and strategies are embedded in the program to help students become efficient learners.